EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Conclusion

-We propose a framework for cross-modal registration tasks by projecting 3D LiDAR point clouds into 2D representations.
+We propose a framework for cross-modal registration task by projecting 3D LiDAR point clouds into 2D representations.
 The projection method better leverages the geometric properties of the point clouds while reducing the impact of cross-modal differences.
-Furthermore, to address potential issues in the image matching process of the registration task, we introduce a multi-scale feature extraction network and a patch-to-pixel matching strategy to get better adaption.
+Furthermore, to address the limitation in the previous method EEPNet in the image matching process of the registration task, we introduce a multi-scale feature extraction network and a patch-to-pixel matching strategy to get better adaption.
 Experiments on the KITTI and nuScenes datasets demonstrate that our network achieves exceptional accuracy, precision, and robustness.